Major change: a practical guide to restructuring in Australia

 Major change (or restructuring and reorganising) can be one of the most uncomfortable HR processes, but it’s also one of the most straightforward, if you do it well.

-At its core, restructuring/reorganisation is a consultation process centred around the work being done in the business and which roles are performing which tasks.
+Fundamentally, restructuring/reorganisation is a consultation process centred around the work being done in the business and which roles are performing which tasks.
 It is about change to get the right structural fit for the company’s objectives.
-It’s not about the people in the roles, or a way to get rid of employees you don’t like or want.
+It’s not about the people in the roles, or a way to get rid of employees you don’t want or like.

 Getting the process right will enable you to make the necessary changes smoothly, without opening yourself up to too much legal risk.

-Major change can involve a single role or many roles – the process is largely the same, only the scale varies.
+Major change can involve a single role or many roles – the process for Australian businesses is largely the same, only the scale varies.

-It starts with a proposal of changes to the organisation’s structure, individual roles, or responsibilities that is based on a genuine commercial justification.
+It starts with a proposal to make changes to the organisation’s structure, individual roles, or responsibilities, based on a genuine commercial justification.
 Once you have made a definite decision to make changes, you must consult with every individual who will be or who may be affected by the proposed changes.

 Be aware that restructures can be highly stressful for everyone involved.
 If you make the process as painless as possible, people will be able to move on with their lives, and the team that remains (including the employer) can get on with things.

-There are 8 main steps in a restructure.
+There are 8 main stages in a restructure.

 1. Preparation

-Preparing the information that you’ll present to your team is key.
+Preparing the information that you’ll present to your employees is key.

-You are telling your employees a story that has to make business sense.
+You are telling them a story that has to make business sense.
 Make sure you have a solid commercial reason for the changes, e.g. you are resizing because of a decrease in revenue or a shift in the company’s focus.

 Also ensure you are giving people all the information they need to understand the proposal and give feedback, especially if you are relying on financial arguments for the change(s).